gvwilson/fiction/voyage/index.md

 Saarumevi.
 If the roads were blocked, and ships could not sail, then Jalkelainen's army---all eighteen hundred of them---would travel underground.

-The story of Dark March is too well known to be recounted here<span class="sidenote">See for example the third volume of Lemmuelen's *[Exploits of the Valorous of Jalkelainen](#exploits)*, or Maatenala and Urgo-Aedie's *[Five Dark Weeks](#five-dark-weeks)* for a less scholarly, but eminently more readable,
+The story of Dark March is too well known to be recounted here<span class="note">See for example the third volume of Lemmuelen's *[Exploits of the Valorous of Jalkelainen](#exploits)*, or Maatenala and Urgo-Aedie's *[Five Dark Weeks](#five-dark-weeks)* for a less scholarly, but eminently more readable,